abiwat/stock-analysis/README.md

 ### What are the advantages or disadvantages of refactoring code?

-The advantage to refactoring code is the structure of the code and the basic flow is already in place and then you can concentrate on editting and re-writing peices of the code as needed.
-It safes time and provides a starting place.
+The advantage to refactoring code is the structure of the code and the basic flow is already in place and then you can concentrate on editting and re-writing pieces of the code as needed.
+It saves time and provides a starting place.
 And in refactoring the code, it was cleaned up and ultimately ran faster.

 ### How do these pros and cons apply to refactoring the original VBA script?